sviperll/argo/README.md

 ### Module exports ###

 Module exports should always have explicit type-signatures.
-This seems counter intuitive since there is that sentiment that Hindley-Milner type systems are cool since most types can be inferred by the compiler, so your are not required to provide type signatures.
+This seems counter intuitive since there is that sentiment that Hindley-Milner-based type systems are cool since most types can be inferred by the compiler, so your are not required to provide type signatures.

 There are counter-points so.
 Providing type-signatures for exported symbols is established Haskell-practice.
 Having type-signatures allows circular module dependencies without any special mechanisms.
 And circular module dependencies are used in Haskell anyway with some obscure `.hs-boot` files.
-Complex type seems to be a design problem.
+Complex types seem to be a design problem.
 You should probably not export symbol with overly complicated type or you should export some specialization of it, which will allow feature refinements.